tumcms/Open-Infra-Platform/Documentation/joss/paper.md

 The digital model is to ensure, among other things [@Amann:2018:Diss]:

 - that all relevant data is available to all project participants;
-- that all data is in a consistent state (data integrity should be guaranteed);
+- that all data is in a consistent state (data integrity should be guaranteed); and
 - that the data can be used efficiently.

 *TUM Open Infra Platform* (OIP) is an open source application for viewing and analysis of different BIM models used in the civil engineering field.
 OIP supports reading, visualization, navigating, and handling of:

-- Industry Foundation Classes (IFC) models as specified in ISO 16739 [@iso16739];
+- Industry Foundation Classes (IFC) models as specified in ISO 16739 [@iso16739]; and
 - Point Cloud Data (PCD) models as supported by the Cloud Compare library [@CloudCompare].

 Multiple models can be loaded at once and compared between each other (see Figure \ref{fig:ifcpcd}).